 WEST WALES ANGLING PASSPORT - WEST WALES RIVERS TRUST

-The West Wales Angling Passport is a cooperation project between Pembrokeshire, Ceredigion and Carmarthenshire by the West Wales Rivers Trust (WWRT).
+The West Wales Angling Passport was a cooperation project between Pembrokeshire, Ceredigion and Carmarthenshire by the West Wales Rivers Trust (WWRT).

 The rivers of Pembrokeshire, Ceredigion and Carmarthenshire are being restored by rivers trusts (Pembrokeshire RT, Teifi RT and Carmarthenshire RT) so that sustainable angling tourism can take place once again.

-The aim of the project is to identify and make ready new and potential fisheries and market them via an existing and well established scheme known as the “Fishing Passport”.
+The aim of the project was to identify and make ready new and potential fisheries and market them via an existing and well-established scheme known as the “Fishing Passport”.
 The scheme brings in visitors from all over the UK, EU and further afield and links fishing with accommodation providers, pubs and other outlets, thus boosting the rural economy.

 As part of the project activities in Ceredigion, an “Introduction to Angling in West Wales” event was held on 28th August 2021 at Cwmrheidol Reservoir, Aberystwyth.
 The event included casting demonstration and instruction by a World Casting Champion, educational talks by WWRT staff, insight into fishing and top tips from angling club representatives, bailiffs and guides, River dipping activities and refreshments.